-These are my SQL Server Diagnostic Information Queries for April 2021, aka my DMV Diagnostic Queries.
+These are my SQL Server Diagnostic Information Queries for April 2022, aka my DMV Diagnostic Queries.
 They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-These are my SQL Server Diagnostic Information Queries for April 2021.
+This post is about my SQL Server Diagnostic Information Queries for April 2022.

 BTW, I often make additional minor updates to the queries periodically during the month, so if you are in doubt, downloading the latest version is always a good idea.
 They are always available from my Resources page.